trajano7/Tetris_C_MSP430_LCDNOKIA5110/README.md

-# Tetris_C_MSP430
+# Tetris developed in C for the MSP430

- Jogo Tetris desenvolvido em C para o microcontrolador MSP430F5529, foi utilizado no projeto um LCD Nokia 5110 para visualização do jogo e um joystick para controlar.
+Project of a Tetris developed in C to run in the microcontroller MSP430F5529, it was used a NOKIA 5110 LCD, using SPI protocol, and a joystick.